Ulmusminor/survnet/README.md

 ## How do I run it or explore it?

-For now, the project is empty, but I plan to write a Quarto that documents all my progress.
+For now, the project has no visual display of my results over time, but I plan to write a Quarto that documents all my progress in the end.

 Thanks to Quarto, users will be able to see the results and review the code by themselves.